Can I Stop Blood Pressure Medication If My Reading Is Normal?

 If you believe your situation has changed and you want to discuss reducing or stopping your medication, the way you approach the conversation matters.
 Doctors are more likely to consider a supervised trial if you come prepared with data rather than a request based on a feeling.

 Document your lifestyle changes.
-If you have lost weight, changed your diet, started exercising, reduced alcohol, or made other health changes, write them down with dates and approximate measures.
-"I feel better" is not as useful as "I have lost 8 kilograms since January, I walk 30 minutes five days a week, and I have reduced my salt intake by cooking without seasoning cubes."
+If you've lost weight, changed your diet, started exercising, reduced alcohol, or made other health changes, write them down with dates and approximate measures.
+"I feel better" is not as useful as "I've lost 8 kg since January, I walk 30 minutes 5 days a week, and I've reduced my salt intake by cooking without seasoning cubes."

 List all your medications and supplements.
 Include prescription drugs, over-the-counter medications, and herbal or traditional remedies.
 Your doctor needs the full picture to assess whether any interactions or redundancies exist.